JoelGMSec/PSAsyncShell/README.md

         .\PSAsyncShell.ps1 -c server_ip server_port
           Connect the client to a PSAsyncShell server

- Warning: All info betwen parts will be sent unencrypted
+ Warning: All data will be sent unencrypted
-          Download & Upload functions don't use MultiPart
+          Upload function doesn't use MultiPart

 ```